mikeperry-tor/acwiki/home.md

 The best way to get involved is to visit our weekly IRC meeting (see above).
 Tell us your background and interests and we will find a project for your to get started.

+# How our team & work connect to the rest of Tor

+We work very closely with the [Community Team](https://gitlab.torproject.org/tpo/community/team), as they are the connection with users in different areas of the world facing censorship.
+They know best what problems appear to connect to the Tor network and how users are facing them.
+Thanks to them we get up date information on what is working where and what needs improvements.

+Our software gets integrated in Tor Browser, Tails and many other applications using Tor.
+We work with the [Applications Team](https://gitlab.torproject.org/tpo/applications/wiki/-/wikis/home) to coordinate releases and integrate the latest developments.

+We produce many metrics like bridge requests per country and per distribution mechanism or usage of specific pluggable transports.
+And work with the [Network Health Team](https://gitlab.torproject.org/tpo/network-health/team/) to collect and process them.

+We run [many services](https://gitlab.torproject.org/tpo/anti-censorship/team/-/wikis/Survival-Guides) on [TPA](https://gitlab.torproject.org/tpo/tpa/team/-/wikis/home) infrastructure and coordinate with their team any important changes.

 # Other interesting communities

 Other communities where there are conversations around anti-censorship and we keep connection with are: